SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 researchers to test these models in the lab, with the E. coli Intimin model that performed the best among the three.

+### Summary
+To conclude, we have developed the best 3D model for Yeast-20ipaD and the docking structure between Yeast-20ipaD and IpaD.
+They are well analyzed and are decided to have good effect theoretically.
+Moreover, we modeled other 3 possible combinations of fusion protein and nanobody, which might serve as a guidance for future experiment design.